isomerpages/govtech-stp/_travellers-from-brunei-darussalam/00c-atp-faq.md

 #### 3. How can visitors apply for an ATP?

-Visitors can apply for the ATP here <https://safetravel.ica.gov.sg>
+Visitors can apply for the ATP from 1 September 2020, 1200hrs, Singapore time (GMT +8).

 Applications for the ATP can be made between seven and 30 calendar days prior to the intended date of entry into Singapore.